After you get hired, it’s now time to face the equity research interviews.

 - Start with the after-tax net income

 - Add back all non-cash expenses (because they reduced income but not cash, e.g. depreciation)

 - Deduct all non-cash income (because they increased income but not cash, e.g. accrued income)

-- decrease in assets must be deducted because they reduce cash but does not affect net income.
+- A decrease in assets must be deducted because they reduce cash but do not affect net income.
 The opposite happens when assets increase.

-- Increase in payables decreases cash but does not affect net income, and so, we must deduct it.
+- An increase in payables decreases cash but does not affect net income, and so, we must deduct it.
 The opposite has the opposite effect.

 Free Cash Flows to Equity is the amount of cash that is available to equity shareholders after deducting all expenses related to capital outlays, debts and taxes.

-Sensitivity analysis is the technique to determine the effect of an independent variable to other dependent variables.
+Sensitivity analysis is the technique to determine the effect of an independent variable on other dependent variables.

 Sensitivity is used in Equity Research in a variety of ways.
 Instead of assuming a single scenario, a range of scenarios of factors is being investigated.